 Using the income approach for this piece of equipment resulted in an artificially inflated value for the item in question.
 Reporting that value in the equipment appraisal report required that the appraiser ignore one of the most basic appraisal concepts, the principal of substitution: a prudent buyer will not pay more for an item than the cost of acquiring a substitute property of equivalent utility.
 In this case, that substitute property of equivalent utility would have cost quite a bit less than the reported value.
 What was the financial risk here?
 That inflated value inspired unnecessary, unsuccessful, and expensive litigation in an already very costly divorce.

-In a perfect world, the equipment appraisal report you are basing financial decisions would always meet the 3 basic rules of appraisal reports.
-You wouldn't have to worry about your equipment appraiser's qualifications, conformity to standards, or the logic of the report's conclusions.
-But in this world, unless you have taken the time to investigate the equipment appraiser's experience, training, qualifications, and reputability, you can't be sure that the equipment appraisal you're using is reliable and dependable.
+In a perfect world, the equipment appraisal report you are basing financial decisions would always adequately address the five USPAP-specified qualities of credible appraisal reports.
+You wouldn't have to worry about investigating the completeness, accuracy, adequacy, relevance, and reasonableness of an appraisal.
+But in this world, you can't be sure that the equipment appraisal you're using is reliable and dependable.
 That's where an equipment review can save you time, money and effort.

 Each of these scenarios could have been avoided if the folks involved had taken the time and effort to obtain an appraisal review of the equipment appraisal they were depending on.
-An appraisal review provides a qualitative review of the original appraisal report based on the 3 basic rules we've been discussing: Qualifications, Standards, and Logic.
-Since an appraisal report is expected to be a logical presentation of evidence that supports a value opinion, it must be based on established standards and presented by a credible writer.
-An appraisal review addresses these issues and reports on how well, or how poorly, the original appraisal report conforms to these 3 basic rules of appraisal reports.
+An appraisal review provides a qualitative review of the original appraisal report based on the standard of care specified by USPAP.
+An appraisal review investigates these critical qualities and reports on how well, or how poorly, the original appraisal report conforms.
 With that knowledge, the user of the equipment appraisal report can make better decisions regarding the values presented in the report at hand.

 Better knowledge creates better decisions.
 An appraisal review can provide that knowledge.
 It's an important tool in business decisions and legal situations.